h4ck3rm1k3/db-docs/index.md

 ```

 this call will ignore `Offset` and `Limit` settings, so the returned result is
-the total size of the resultset.
+the total size of the result set.

 ## Closing result sets